doganmehmet/plootra-dev/content/post/2023-01-27-testing-shiny-with-simple-markdown-document/index.en.md

 <div class="container">
+  <iframe class="responsive-iframe"
-  <iframe class="responsive-iframe" frameborder="no" src={{ .Get 0 }}></iframe>
+  frameborder="no" src={{ .Get 0 }}></iframe>
 </div>
 ```

-In this post (a markdown file) you place the short code as described in documentation or video below.
+2. Place the shortcode, shinyapp, created in step 1 to markdown file (basically your post).

-You can find the related hugo documentation for customer shortcodes by visiting:
+This is the hugo documentation for custom shortcodes
 https://gohugo.io/templates/shortcode-templates/

-Also you can watch a very useful tutorial:
+Also you can watch this tutorial.
+It gives a very good introduction to custom shortcodes in Hugo.
 {{< youtube Eu4zSaKOY4A >}}